What is Branch Fusing and where is it used?

 Branch Fusing Included On High Powered Units

-- According to the the National Electrical Code electrical equipment needs branch fusing when the total amperage draw is higher than 48 amps.
+- According to the National Electrical Code, electrical equipment needs branch fusing when the total amperage draw is higher than 48 amps.

 - Branch fusing means that each element circuit is separately fused.
-There are two cartidge type fuses in a fuse holder for each element circuit.
+There are two cartridge-type fuses in a fuse holder for each element circuit.
 We fuse right before the power contactor.